ProjectMi5/mi5-module-js/readme.md

 ## Installation

+You may have a look at the [mi5-module-js-example](https://github.com/ProjectMi5/mi5-module-js-example) project in order to get started.
+General usage of this module is described here:

 1. Install  [Node.js](https://nodejs.org/) version >= v8.9.1.
 2. Create a new folder for your project.
 3. Navigate to this folder in the command prompt.